ni/niveristand-communications-bus-template/Docs/User Guide.md

 This template makes use of the VeriStand [ActionVIOnCompile](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-action-vi-template/) to construct the **Execution Unit(s)** and associated channels required for executing the engine code.

-`ActionVIOnCompile.vi` is responsible for taking all of the configuration in the system definition tree and converting those settings into a set of **Execution Units** that perform the communication bus message building and passing of those messages to the the bus, typically through a hardware driver.
+`ActionVIOnCompile.vi` is responsible for converting all configuration in the system definition tree and converting those settings into a set of **Execution Units** that build messages and transfer those messages to communication the bus, typically through a hardware driver.

 `ActionVIOnCompile.vi` is designed to minimize the need to modify it.
 It is likely a custom device author will not touch this VI at all.
 Instead all of the work for the **Execution Unit** construction is delegated to the **Execution Unit Factory**.